pippinbarr/cart263-2021/topics/ai/ml5js-handpose.md

 > Returns an array of objects describing each detected hand.
 You can see all of the supported annotation in the Tensorflow source code.

-If we click through to the Tensorflow source code we can see the basic structure being offered, but we don't really ever get a precise description of the data format that model outputs.
+If we click through to the Tensorflow source code we can see the basic structure being offered, but we don't really ever get a truly precise description of the data format that model outputs.
 Once again, we'll probably have to work it out ourselves by using the Handpose feature and outputting the data so we can read through it.

 ### Examples